Away With The Steiners

 From Kolkata to Mumbai

-The challenge ergo, is how best to move between the two cities of Kolkata and Mumbai in order to see both.
+The challenge ergo, is how best to move between the two cities of Kolkata and Mumbai to see both.

 Busy morning on the streets of Kolkata before getting the train to Mumbai.